akash-network/akashjs/README.md

 );
 ```

-## examples
+## Examples

-Additional examples can be found in the [examples directory]( https://github.com/ovrclk/akashjs/tree/main/)
+Additional examples can be found in the [examples directory](https://github.com/ovrclk/akashjs/tree/main/)

-## Contribution Guidelines
+## Contributing

 ### Project Stack